Discover More Programs

 In order to ensure accessibility, we looked at programs that are delivered online.
 Some programs are also available on campus.
 Students may have the option of completing the degree through a combination of on-campus and online coursework.

 All of the programs are offered by regionally accredited institutions.
-Regional accreditation signifies that the institution meets high standards of quality in postsecondary education.
+Regional accreditation signifies that the institution meets high standards of quality for postsecondary education.
 Credits and degrees from regionally accredited schools are generally more widely recognized by other institutions and employers.

 Once we found the programs that meet these criteria, we evaluated each of them on the basis of outcomes, cost, flexibility, faculty, and reputation.
 We assigned each program an Intelligent Score on a scale of 0 to 100.
-For a more extensive explanation, check out Our Ranking Methodology.
+For a more extensive explanation, check out our ranking methodology..

 What Can You Expect from an Online Master’s in Political Science Program?